 Q: What types of collaborations may apply?

-A: Collaborations between two or more nonprofit organizations are eligible, as are collaborations that involve two or more nonprofits and a community foundation, government entity or public agency.
-Collaborations involving for profit corporations are not eligible.
+A: Collaborations among or between nonprofit organizations are eligible.
+Collaborations involving for profit corporations and government entities are not eligible.

 Models of collaboration may include: